Review ASUS Mini PC PB60G: A small, powerful, and stackable PC

 The ASUS Mini PC PB60G is a small device, but it's also a good example of powerful technology.
 Although its dimensions are restrictive, ASUS managed to squeeze inside enough computing power to match a desktop PC.
 That makes it an excellent choice for offices and businesses which need powerful computers but prefer them in small size.

-Although many of its components are likely similar to the ones you would find in a laptop, the connectivity options and ports available on it are just as many as you would get on a full-fledged desktop PC.
+Although many of its components are likely similar to the ones you would find in a laptop, the connectivity options and ports available on it are just as numerous as you would get on a full-fledged desktop PC.
 Here's a look at just how many of them you find on the back of the mini PC:

 Furthermore, the front side of the mini PC also hosts another five USB 3.1 ports (4 USB Type-A and one USB Type-C).
 However, although this is impressive, there is also a negative aspect: most of the USB ports are on the front, not on the back of the mini PC.
 That means that your desk can easily become cluttered if you use many USB devices.
 On the other hand, if you use a wireless keyboard and mouse that connect via Bluetooth, you should not need all the USB ports. :)